Press Release - La Paz Chattanooga Announces Honorees for the 6th Annual Latino Leadership Awards

 Tickets and table purchases, as well as table sponsorships, are available on the event website at latinoleadershipawards.org.

 For more information regarding the Latino Leadership Awards, please contact Christian Patiño at firstname.lastname@example.org or call the La Paz office at 423-624-8414.

 Director of Community Engagement

-Welcoming the foreigner in our community and helping them feel home is something of great importance to me.
+Welcoming the foreigner in our community and helping them feel at home is something of great importance to me.
 That is why I love the work that we do here at La Paz.
 There is a growing number of Latino residents who are beginning to make Chattanooga their home.
 And in the midst of getting acclimated to the community, they face many challenges (including a huge cultural barrier).
 I know how that feels having lived overseas.
 How will you help them to get settled and thrive in Chattanooga?
+Chattanooga is stronger together.
 Get involved with La Paz!